Delta456/box-cli-maker/README.md

 - Make Terminal Box in 8️⃣ inbuilt different styles
 - 16 Inbuilt Colors and True Color Support 🎨
-- Custom Title Position
+- Custom Title Positions
 - Make your own Terminal Box style 📦
-- Support for Tabbed Lines
+- Support for Tabbed and Multi Lines
 - Align the text according to the need
 - Unicode, Emoji and [Windows Console](https://en.wikipedia.org/wiki/Windows_Console) Support 😋
 - Written in 🇬 🇴